 Intuit (INTU) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 3.5% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 11.12% and the S&P 500's loss of 5.26% in that time.
+Heading into today, shares of the maker of TurboTax, QuickBooks and other accounting software had lost 13.47% over the past month, outpacing the Computer and Technology sector's loss of 16.16% and lagging the S&P 500's loss of 10.81% in that time.

 Wall Street will be looking for positivity from Intuit as it approaches its next earnings report date.
+This is expected to be May 24, 2022.
 In that report, analysts expect Intuit to post earnings of $7.60 per share.
 This would mark year-over-year growth of 25.21%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.52 billion, up 32.24% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.52 billion, up 32.24% from the prior-year quarter.

 INTU's full-year Zacks Consensus Estimates are calling for earnings of $11.66 per share and revenue of $12.29 billion.
 These results would represent year-over-year changes of +19.71% and +27.61%, respectively.

-Investors might also notice recent changes to analyst estimates for Intuit.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Intuit.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Intuit is currently a Zacks Rank #3 (Hold).
+Intuit currently has a Zacks Rank of #3 (Hold).

-Investors should also note Intuit's current valuation metrics, including its Forward P/E ratio of 38.01.
-Its industry sports an average Forward P/E of 28.39, so we one might conclude that Intuit is trading at a premium comparatively.
+Digging into valuation, Intuit currently has a Forward P/E ratio of 35.9.
+This valuation marks a premium compared to its industry's average Forward P/E of 28.65.

-It is also worth noting that INTU currently has a PEG ratio of 2.47.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Computer - Software industry currently had an average PEG ratio of 2.37 as of yesterday's close.
+Also, we should mention that INTU has a PEG ratio of 2.33.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.33 based on yesterday's closing prices.

 Just Released: Zacks' 7 Best Stocks for Today